 Starting in early childhood, fathers can have a deep influence on the development of children's early learning skills and academic achievement.
 Positive early interactions, such as father-infant play, may help improve a child's social skills and stimulate cognitive competence during this crucial time when children are just learning to interact with the world around them.

 FathersRead365 wants fathers/caregivers to become a more reliable and consistent reading resource to the community.
-Annually, the goal is to have at least one million men utilize the hashtag #1MillionDadsReading by posting a video of storytime's with children on their social media platforms.
+Annually, the goal is to have at least one million men utilize the hashtag #1MillionDadsReading by posting a picture or video of storytime's with children on their social media platforms.

 FR365 Book Bus

 Could you imagine a young childhood without books?
 Books can educate, motivate and inspire people.
 Books ultimately prepare us for success in school and beyond, opening up new worlds of exploration and imagination.
 Sadly, a book-free home is all too real for many of the 16 million children living in poverty in the United States.
 Be on the lookout for the FR365 BOOK BUS!
-Sign up here to join our waiting list.

 Although low-income children have, on average, four children’s books in their homes, a team of researchers concluded that nearly two-thirds—or 61 percent of the low-income families they studied—owned no books for their children